 - YNAB: Can you talk about budgets without talking about YNAB (which stands for You Need A Budget)?
 Clearly not.
 This popular app gives you an easy way to track and categorize your transactions.
 It also has a whole philosophy around how to save and spend money to grow your net worth, especially for those living paycheck-to-paycheck.
 The app costs, but the video lessons are free.

-- Personal Capital: This is more than a budgeting tool, but if you think of your budget as optimizing all money coming in and out, then that’s exactly what it is.
+- Empower: This is more than a budgeting tool, but if you think of your budget as optimizing all money coming in and out, then that’s exactly what it is.
 The app can link to pretty much any financial account you have: savings, checking, credit cards, investments, even your mortgage.
 It’s your best all-in-one budgeting app.
+(Personal Capital is now Empower)

 - Mint: Love charts?
 You’ll love Mint.
 This app gives you a solid snapshot of your budget.
 Not only can you see your expenses by category at a glance; you can notice trends over time, plan for big-ticket purchases and compare your spending with national averages.